 Another great tool to control the low end is a compressor.
 Particularly a multiband compressor that works slightly differently than a normal compressor.
 It can do a great job regarding the low end.

 A simple compressor reduces the dynamic range of the sound, compresses it, and makes it more even.
 But multiband compressor works differently.

 Instead of compressing the entire signal, with a multiband compressor, you can select a specific area of the sound and just compress that section.
 It’s more flexible and gives you more control options.

 And because of that, you can just choose the low-frequency area and compress only that section.
 You have more control options and the low end won’t go out of your hand.

-Multiband compressors are a great solution for heavy guitars, palm muting sections.
-Palm-muting causes some muddiness and low-frequency accumulations.
+Multiband compressors are a great solution for heavy guitars, and palm muting sections.
+Palm muting causes some muddiness and low-frequency accumulations.
 But with a multiband compressor, you can control it.

 You can compress as many sections as you want with multiband compressors.
 It makes low-frequency management much easier.

 Another great tool to manage low frequencies is the dynamic EQ.
 Like compressors, there is a difference between default and dynamic EQ that allows you to control sound more.

 When you create frequency bands with a default EQ, it’s static.
 It cuts or boosts no matter what.
 But with dynamic EQ, you can set a trigger for a specific EQ band and it will cut or boost accordingly.